asjadnaqvi/DiD/README.md

 ## Tweets

-Some interesting Twitter threads.
+Some interesting Twitter threads in no particular sequence.
 In order to render these properly, you need to view them on the [Jekyll website](https://asjadnaqvi.github.io/Diff-in-Diff-Notes/).

 <br>